mjevange/updatepsu/README.md

 Useful for when official updater cannot be used, full release update is required, or to "refresh" a broken install.

 # Features
-- Always downloads the latest published full package
+- Always targets latest published full package
 - Checks if already downloaded, skips if true
 - Allows user to specify install and download directory (Optional)
 - Checks for existance of install and download directory, creates them if missing